Californians to vote on racial, gender preference programs

 Thomas Saenz, president of the Mexican American Legal Defense and Education Fund, said claims that a quarter of college students are Latino are “not something to be celebrated,” given that more than half of all public school students are Latino.

-“That’s a disparity that needs to be aggressively addressed and Proposition 16 would allow us to do that,” he said.
+“That’s a disparity that needs to be aggressively addressed, and Proposition 16 would allow us to do that,” he said.